 Lenders will want to know a little about you.
-What is your background, do you have any special training or degrees, and what experience do you have in the type of business you plan to open.
+What is your background, do you have any particular training or degrees, and what experience do you have in the type of business you plan to open.
 You may be asked to put this in a separate document or as an attachment to an application.

 3- Business Plan

 Yes, you will need a business plan.
 Keep in mind that the executive summary is what lenders will view first to decide if they want to continue reading your business plan.
-You may want to have this do by a profession.
+You may want to have this do by profession.

 4- Personal credit